Nashville Sounds lose final regular season game to Memphis Redbirds, 8-4 - Clarksville Online - Clarksville News, Sports, Events and Information

 - Playing in his 46th game with the Sounds, Frelick (2-for-3, 2B, RBI) recorded his 23rd multi-hit game.

 The Nashville Sounds are the Triple-A affiliate of the Milwaukee Brewers and play in the International League Championship Game on Saturday, October 1 at 8:05 p.m.
 (CDT).
-For more information call 615-690-4487 or e-mail .
+For more information call 615-690-4487 or e-mail tickets@nashvillesounds.com.